 Did you have many blisters on your feet, or did you not even remember they existed?

-Mónica: I think I had 3 between my fingers.
+Mónica: I think I had 3 between my toes.
 But I didn’t feel them.
 They were the kind that didn’t burst and went on their way with me without giving me pain.
 On the other hand, I came back with 2 black toenails.
-I bought shoes one size bigger, as I had been told, but I think that somehow, in my way of walking, it hurt the nails.
-However, I didn’t feel them hurt either.
+II bought shoes one size bigger, as I had been told, but I think that somehow, the way I walk hurt my toenails.
+However, I didn’t actually feel any pain

 Mónica: I had three particularly difficult and therefore remarkable moments.

-The first moment was on the second day of the hike.
-When I started to feel tired both physically and mentally.
-We had walked a lot on the first day and about to reach the end of the second day, I started to feel incapable.
+The first moment was on my second day of the hike, when I started to feel tired both physically and mentally.
+We had walked a lot on the first day and as we were about to reach the end of the second day, I started to feel incapable.
 Regretful for being there.
 Angry.
 Thinking I wouldn’t be able to finish the path.
 I was walking in silence and with tears falling from my eyes.
 When I reached the hostel, I lost myself in sobs and tears.
-“How am I going to finish this?”.
+“How am I going to finish this?”
 I spent the night reading about the Way to Santiago.
 Trying to learn more about its history.
 Trying to read something that would give me motivation.
 Looking for a reason.
 But I couldn’t find one.

 However, the next day, despite being scared of yet another stage I discovered that I was stronger than I thought.
-And from stage to stage I got stronger.
-I remember saying “The road didn’t get easier.
+And from stage to stage I continued getting stronger.
+I remember saying, “The road didn’t get easier.
 I got stronger”.
 And so it was.
-And every day the path taught me something.
+Every day the path taught me something.
 Every day I saw something of my life reflected in the path and I learned.
 I began to enjoy walking.

 The second difficult moment came in the meantime, two days before arriving in Santiago.
 In conversation with my brothers-in-law we were talking about my family.
-And I suddenly remembered that my father had passed away seven years ago this month.
-I texted my sister, while walking, “What day did dad die?”
-And she told me what day it was he passed away.
+I suddenly remembered that my father had passed away seven years ago this month.
+I texted my sister, while walking, “What day did dad die?”, and she told me what day it was when he passed away.
 I found out that the day my father passed away was the day I was arriving in Santiago.
 I discovered my purpose.
-I share with you something I wrote about this day:
+I’ll share with you something I wrote about this day:

 I feel that the path called me and I am grateful that I did it.